V728 Scorpii

 V728 Scorpii, also known as Nova Scorpii 1862, was a nova that occurred in the constellation of Scorpius.
-It was discovered on 4 October 1862 by John Tebbutt, an astronomer living in New South Wales, Australia, while he was observing a comet.
+It was discovered on 4 October 1862 by John Tebbutt, an astronomer living in New South Wales, Australia, while observing a comet.
 He reported that the star was in the constellation Ara.
 At the time of its discovery, the nova had an apparent magnitude of 5, making it visible to the unaided eye.
-Nine days later it had faded to below 11th magnitude, indicating that it was a very fast nova.
+Nine days later, it faded below 11th magnitude, indicating that it was a very fast nova.

 Tappert et al. conducted an observing program from 2009 to 2011 to investigate nova candidates.
 Using photometric and spectroscopic observations, they identified the post-nova star corresponding to Nova Scorpii 1862.
 On 20 May 2009, the star had a visible-band magnitude of 18.5.
 They reported that the spectrum resembled that of a dwarf nova with a high orbital inclination, suggesting that it might be an eclipsing variable.
 Follow-up observations by the same team found that V728 Scorpii was indeed an eclipsing system.
 All novae are binary stars, in a very close orbit with a "donor" star transferring material to a white dwarf companion.
 The eclipses in this system appear to be eclipses of the accretion disk surrounding the white dwarf, rather than either star.
 The orbital period is 3.32 hours.